Andy216914/YouTube_Clickability_Study/midterm.markdown

 {% endcapture %}
 {{ m | markdownify }}

-Both the Random Forest and XGBoost Regressors achieved an R^2 of approximately 0.26, explaining over one-quarter of the variance in video clickability - a strong result given the inherent noise and external factors influencing YouTube viewership.
+Both the Random Forest and XGBoost Regressors achieved an R<sup>2</sup> of approximately 0.26, explaining over one-quarter of the variance in video clickability - a strong result given the inherent noise and many external factors influencing YouTube video viewership.

 The MAE of ~10 views per subscriber indicates reasonably tight predictions around actual performance.

 Linear Regression, by constrast, performed poorly, reinforcing that title-success relationships are nonlinear and feature interactions matter.

-These findings motivate our upcoming project phase, in which we will test whether incorporating thumbnail visual features improves model performance beyond the current text-and-metadata baseline.
+In our upcoming project phase we will test whether incorporating thumbnail visual features improves model performance beyond the current text-and-metadata baseline.

 ![image](https://github.gatech.edu/user-attachments/assets/fd2c8b2f-0590-4318-a0ac-deb4f7804288)